Final phase of repair work begins for West Seattle Bridge

 The bridge, built in 1984, should regain its full design life, providing another 30 years or more of vehicle traffic.

 Completion is expected by June 30, in the agreement between the Seattle Department of Transportation and Kraemer North America.
-Then the bridge will undergo load testing for several weeks before traffic returns.
+Then the bridge will undergo load testing for approximately two weeks before traffic returns.

-In this final phase of bridge work, contractors will string 46 miles of steel cable within the hollow girders, to strengthen the bridge from within, city officials said.
+Contractors will string 46 miles of steel cable within the hollow girders, to strengthen the bridge from within, city officials said.
 That technique, known as post-tensioning, will be applied not only to the severely cracked central main span, but also the two approach spans west and east, which show signs of fatigue.

 Kraemer’s operation begins with high-pressure water jets, to blast temporary holes through the bridge deck.
 These openings provide anchor sites for suspended platforms, where workers stand beneath the bridge.
 They’ll fasten sheets of carbon-fiber wrap to the concrete, similar to what travelers saw in 2020, when the company performed emergency stabilization work.